tsrivishnu/DO-torrent-downloader/README.md

 Program to download torrents using `qbittorrent` on a droplet on Digitalocean and Rsync the files via SSH to the local disk.

->> Note: I built this program to download legal torrents to a machine that is behind a firewall preventing torrent traffic.
-This program can howwever download any torrent but the user needs to be careful and know whether they are legally allowed to download the particual torrents they are downlaoding.
+> Note: I built this program to download legal torrents to a machine that is behind a firewall preventing torrent traffic.
+This program can howwever download any torrent but the user needs to be careful and know whether they are legally allowed to download the torrents they are downloading.

 ### Pre-requisites

+* DigitalOcean's Personal Access Token for API access.
+You can manage there [here](https://cloud.digitalocean.com/settings/applications)
 * Custom image on DigitalOcean with [`qbittorrent-nox`](https://github.com/qbittorrent/qBittorrent) installed.
 * SSH access to the droplet usign a key file that is not password protected.
 (Will support password protected files soon in later versions.)
 * `rsync` program installed on the host machine.